-6.1 The process of supporting a child with special educational needs and/or disabilities who is placed on the SEND Register will:

-- Encourage the participation of pupils and their families; - integrate the work of education and health and care providers; - follow a cyclical, graduated approach. - 6.2.i Assess.
+- 6.1 The process of supporting a child with special educational needs and/or disabilities who is placed on the SEND Register will: - encourage the participation of pupils and their families; - integrate the work of education and health care providers; - follow a cyclical, graduated approach. - 6.2.i Assess.
 The child will be assessed to determine the most appropriate intervention and support to match their identified individual needs.

 6.2.ii Plan.
-Following advice from other professionals, as appropriate, and in agreement with parents/carers, the school will draw up a suitable programme of intervention and support.
+Following advice from the SENDCo, and other professionals as appropriate, and in agreement with parents/carers, the school will draw up a suitable programme of intervention and support.
 This will have specific, measurable targets for the child to achieve in an identified time scale.